 Dosing and Missed Doses

 Take each dose at the same time each day.
-Since diuretics work by increasing the amount of urine you produce, try to take your medication early in the day so that your need to urinate will not disrupt your sleep.
+Since increase the amount of urine you produce, try to take your medication early in the day so that your need to urinate will not disrupt your sleep.

 - If you take a single dose, take it after breakfast.